validator-labs/validator/README.md

 4. Install validator and/or upgrade your validator Helm release, configuring `values.sink` accordingly.

-## Getting Started
+## Development
 You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+You can use [kind](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster